Harsh-Kumar1510/Ecommerce/README.md

 # For the authentiction part we have used JWT
 # We have provided online as well as offline(Cash on Delivery) method for payment
-# For the global state management I have used Redux
+# For the global state management we have used Redux
 # To update the status of either product has been delivered admin can mark as delivered
 # there is also a business rule applied like if the product price is less than 100 then shipping price will be applied
 # customer can research for different product based on the choice and the price range